bsdci/handbook/library-essentials/jail.md

 #### Jail Creation

-When creating a new Jail `new` argument disables the internal checks for existence of the jail data structure.
+When creating a Jail the `new` argument disables the internal checks for existence of the jail data structure.
 Instead it is created in the next step from a fetched Release.

 ```python